-The judging process for the One Rendering Challenge is designed to reflect the multi-faceted qualities of architectural drawings.
+The judging process for the One Rendering Challenge is designed to reflect the multi-faceted qualities of architectural renderings.
 Our outstanding cast of jurors will be asked to select winning entries based on their communicative and aesthetic qualities, as well as their impact and ability to “go viral” on social media and beyond.
 Entries that stand out in one or more of the following categories stand a great chance of being a Winner.

 The Jury will evaluate renderings based on the following criteria: